Yoga for women: Britain

+From 1961, a Catholic Brahmin woman from Bombay, Bernadette Bocarro, presented herself in a sari as "Yogini Sunita", exciting curiosity by sitting on the floor.
+An interviewer described her at that time as "wearing a flame-coloured sari, sandals and long silver earrings with her dark hair swept back in a chignon."
+She was a charismatic teacher, attracting many middle-class women with her calm, relaxed manner, her skill and air of authority when teaching relaxation, and her ability to combine bringing up a family with a busy schedule of teaching and writing.

 Yoga reached London's evening classes in 1967.
 The Inner London Education Authority (ILEA) stated that classes in "Hatha Yoga (sic)" should not cover the philosophy of Yoga, favouring "Keep Fit" classes in asanas and "pranayamas (sic)" especially for people aged over 40, and expressing concern about the risk of "exhibitionism" and the lack of suitably qualified teachers.
 The ILEA's Peter McIntosh watched some classes taught by B. K. S. Iyengar, was impressed by his book Light on Yoga, and from 1970 ILEA-approved yoga teacher training was run by one of Iyengar's pupils, Silva Mehta.
 Her daughter, Mira Mehta, also taught by Iyengar, became a yoga teacher and helped to run the Iyengar Yoga Institute in Maida Vale, opened in 1983, for many years.

 Yoga classes grew beyond those of local education authorities when ITV screened Yoga for Health from 1971; it was adopted by more than 40 TV channels in America.
 The yoga researcher Suzanne Newcombe estimates that the number of people, mainly middle-class women, (Note: In British usage, the middle class is relatively comfortable, above the working class, well-educated with well-paid jobs.) practising yoga in Britain rose from about 5,000 in 1967 to 50,000 in 1973 and 100,000 by 1979; most of their teachers were also women.
 With the rise of feminism and being well-educated, middle-class British women were starting to resent being housewives, and given their relative economic freedom, were ready to experiment with new lifestyles such as yoga.
 Newcombe speculates that their husbands may have found having their wives attending "course on traditionally feminine subjects like flower arranging or cooking ... less threatening and more respectable than employment outside the home."
 The women saw evening classes as safe, interesting, and a good place to make friends with like-minded people.
 Further, women in Britain were accustomed to gendered physical education, dating back to Mary Bagot Stack's Women's League of Health and Beauty before the Second World War.